 Well, You start your short trip to Everest flying to Lukla (35 minutes) from Kathmandu and trek to Phakding.
 The next day, you will trek up to Namche bazaar; the busiest Sherpa town in Khumbu Region.
 Alternatively, you can also do a Chopper Everest day tour from Kathmandu if Lukla weather has less visibility for the planes to land.

 All of these above treks are short and easily accessible in Nepal.
-That is why you don’t need to be well prepared to carry several trekking gears and stuff.
+That is why you don’t need to be well prepared to carry several trekking gear and stuff.
 Accommodation will be at normal route tea houses and food is locally made.
-Feel free to contact us for more information or check out our web-page to learn more in terms of getting some other itineraries and details.
+Feel free to contact us for more information or check out our web page to learn more in terms of getting some other itineraries and details.

 Happy Trekking in Nepal!